Grassroots Currencies: Foundations for Grassroots Digital Economies: Introduction

-The responsibility for the economic and computational integrity of a grassroots currency resides with the sovereign---person, organization or institution---that issued it; as the value of a grassroots currency depends on such integrity, every sovereign is incentivized to maintain it.
-The key Byzantine fault against which cryptocurrencies seek defense is equivocation, or doublespending.
-A sovereign has no incentive to doublespend its coins, nor to ratify the double spending of its coins by others, as such doublespending will be exposed promptly, leading to its discreditation.
-If hard-pressed to do that for any reason, the sovereign would be better off issuing new coins and handing them over (thus inflating the number of its coins in circulation), instead of doublespending or ratifying the doublespending of its coins (which would result in the prompt and terminal destruction of its reputation, a `bank run', and annulling the value of its currency).
+The responsibility for the economic and computational integrity of a grassroots currency resides with its issuer---natural person, organisation or institution---and as the value of a grassroots currency depends on such integrity, every person is incentivized to maintain it.
+The key Byzantine fault against which cryptocurrencies seek defence is equivocation, or doublespending.
+No person has an incentive to doublespend their coins, as such doublespending will be exposed promptly, leading to discreditation.
+A person would always be better off issuing new coins and handing them over (thus inflating the number of its coins in circulation), instead of doublespending their own coins, as this which would result in the irreparable harm to the person's credibility, a `bank run' on their coins, and annulling the value of their currency.

-Thus, grassroots coins do not require expensive all-to-all communication and synchronization protocols such as blockchain consensus~\cite{bitcoin,buterin2014next} or Byzantine Atomic Broadcast~\cite{castro2001pbft,yin2019hotstuff,keidar2022cordial}, nor the simpler Byzantine Reliable Broadcast~\cite{guerraoui2019consensus} or even all-to-all dissemination~\cite{das2021asynchronous}, nor even the all-to-all dissemination and supermajority-based equivocation exclusion required by the most efficient payments systems~\cite{lewispye2023flash}.
-Rather, they can have a simple grassroots implementation~\cite{shapiro2023grassroots} that employs grassroots dissemination and leader-based equivocation exclusion, where each sovereign provides finality to transactions in its own currency.